Part Number F-GPS-TX-WE / F-GPS-TX-RM

 The MUOS (Mobile User Objective System) waveform uses a 50-ohm impedance antenna.
 This is the standard impedance used for most UHF communications systems, including military and commercial systems.
 A 50-ohm impedance is commonly used because it provides an optimal match between the antenna and the transmitter or receiver, minimizing signal reflections and maximizing signal efficiency.
 The use of a 50-ohm impedance antenna helps to ensure that the MUOS system can operate efficiently and effectively, providing reliable communications for military users in remote or difficult-to-reach locations.

-L-Band RF satellite signal extender over fiber optic cable transport system. multiple L-band fiber optic transport up to 80 Km.
+L-Band RF satellite signal extender over fiber optic cable transport system.
+Multiple L-Band fiber optic transport for up to 80 Km.
 Can also provide LNB power at various voltages.